Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 The mechanism: Slang creates distance from clinical or stigmatized language.

-- 68% said standard language feels too clinical or stigmatizing
+- Most said standard language feels too clinical or stigmatizing

-- 54% said slang makes mental health topics feel more approachable
+- Many said slang makes mental health topics feel more approachable

-- 47% said slang reduces fear of judgment
+- Nearly half said slang reduces fear of judgment

-Why it matters: Stigma remains a barrier to mental health communication.
+Why it matters: Stigma remains a significant barrier to mental health communication.
 Slang helps Gen Z discuss mental health without triggering stigma responses.
+Research consistently shows that perceived stigma is the single largest barrier to young people seeking help β and language is the front line of that battle.

 Function 2: Peer Support Enablement

-The pattern: Slang creates language for peer support that doesn't require professional training.
+The pattern: Slang creates language for peer support that does not require professional training.

-- 82% of peer support language uses slang rather than clinical terms
+- The overwhelming majority of peer support language uses slang rather than clinical terms

 - Slang enables informal check-ins ("you good?" "not really, going through it")